 - 1. Column-dependent references and select the desired entry Edit foreign key values. - 2.
-Check the box for the selected entry.
+Select the check box for the selected entry.

 If there is a custom value for this entry, the value is shown in the Component (Customized) column.